Game Lessons, Ideas, Activities, and Resources for Teaching "Jesus' Birth Through the Eyes of the Wise Men" in Sunday School.

 - What was the third gift the magi brought?

-Additional Questions if reading was through Matthew 2:18 at least:
+Additional Questions if reading was through Matthew 2:18:

 - Who spoke to Joseph after the magi left? an Angel

-- How did Herod feel when he realised the magi weren’t coming back?
+- How did Herod feel when he realized the magi weren’t coming back?
 Furious/angry/etc.

 - Where did Joseph take his family?
 Egypt

 - When did they leave?
 During the night

 - What did Herod do to all the baby and toddler boys in Bethlehem?
 Had them killed.

 RULES: Pick one child to be IT first.
 The other children sit in a circle on the ground (on their bottoms) facing inward.
 IT walks around the circle tapping heads and saying “magi” on as many as desired.
 IT says “Herod” when tapping one head, then starts to run around the circle.
 “Herod” jumps up and chases IT trying to tag IT.
 If IT sits down in Herod’s spot before being tagged, then Herod is the new IT; if Herod tags IT, then IT has another turn of being IT.
 (Don’t put kids in the “mush pot.”
 Anyone attempting to grab or trip Herod and IT, must sit out for a turn.)

 Tell the children that we don’t really know how many magi there were.
 We say three because of the three gifts.
 So the children can say magi as many times as they want to.